hermlerARC/rfidpi/README.md

 # RFID Logging Software

+This project was designed to aid the music department at American River College in preventing theft of instruments.
+It uses RFID technology and sonic readers to determine direction of travel to track the instruments location.
+It then sends this data using MQTT to a client, combined with tag data from other devices, where it is then processed and stored locally on the client file system.
+The data is then uploaded to Google Sheets on an interval or when manually instructed.

 ## Parts Used:
 * 1 x [Raspberry Pi Model 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)
 * 1 x [ThingMagic USB RFID Reader](https://www.atlasrfidstore.com/thingmagic-usb-plus-rfid-reader/)